ibm-cloud-docs/activity-tracker/monitor_events.md

 ## Monitoring global and location-based events
 {: #mon_def_event_type}

 Events can be classified as global or location-based.
-The type of event determines where to monitor events.
+The type of event determines where you must monitor events.

 The common theme for global events is a single, synchronized location where account administrators can monitor certain types of activity across the Cloud.
 Meanwhile, location-based events remain local to the location where a subscribed cloud service is hosted.
 {: note}